Advice About Selling A Business

 You can find potential buyers by searching investor group directories and specialized databases.
 You may want to consult with your local library to see what resources they may have.
-Another option is to use targeted mailings and doing blind ads in major newspapers.
-If you do blind ads DO NOT do them in hometown papers or trade journals.
-It is better to post your ads in the Wall St. Journal, NY Times, Chicago Tribune, LA Times, etc.
+Another option is to use targeted mailings and posting blind ads in major newspapers.
+If you do blind ads, DO NOT post them in hometown papers or trade journals.
+It is better to post your ads in the Wall Street Journal, New York Times, Chicago Tribune, Los Angeles Times, etc.

 Here are few national websites to list your business for sale:

 Of course, you can also list your business on Craigslist in various cities.